alstr/todo-to-issue-action/README.md

         #  org projects: alstrorg/Test Org Project/To Do
         print('Hello world!')

-You can assign the created issue to columns within user or organisation projects.
+You can assign the created issue to columns within user or organisation projects with some additional setup.

+The action cannot access your projects by default.
+To enable access, you must [create an encrypted secret in your repo settings](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository), with the value set to a valid Personal Access Token.
+Then, assign the secret in the workflow file like `PROJECTS_SECRET: ${{ secrets.PROJECTS_SECRET }}`.
+Do not enter the raw secret.

 To assign to a user project, use the `user projects:` prefix.
 To assign to an organisation project, use `org projects:` prefix.